 With smartphones, wearing a watch isn’t as common as it used to be.
 But, the perfect timepiece can finish off your look with a bold dash of sophistication – assuming you have the right one, that is.

-The basic rules for watches are, have at least one for everyday wear, and a second, dressier one for special occasions, such as weddings, work events, and anywhere else you need to project a professional, mature persona.
+The basic rules for watches are, have at least one affordable watch for everyday wear, and a second, dressier one for special occasions, such as weddings, work events, and anywhere else you need to project a professional, mature persona.

 Larger is preferred for an everyday model, with a metal or leather band.
 Here’s your opportunity to add some detailing – but nothing larger than small rhinestones – and to try out an array of metallic shades – from burnished gunmetal to warm rose gold.
 Essentially, now’s the time to make a statement.

 But, for special occasions, go in the opposite direction.
 A watch, here, is pragmatic and should be out of the way.
 As such, opt for a thinner band and smaller watch face, and keep the colors darker and muted.

-2. Bracelets and Necklaces
+2. How to Keep Bracelets and Necklaces Professional

-Either or, but never together – especially when you’re dressing for a semi-professional job.
+With bracelets and necklaces on guys, it should be either-or, but never together – especially when you’re dressing for a semi-professional job.
 Alone, minimalism is the name of the game: Think nothing beyond a single or double leather strap, a metal cuff, or a thin metal chain.

 Rings, much like necklaces and bracelets, are a context-based accessory.
 Dress codes around certain situations and environments – think traditional corporate workplaces and selective networking events – frown upon them, without outright specifying their exclusion.

 Forget about quirky-patterned ties.
 Among all traditional pieces of men’s jewelry, cufflinks are the statement makers.

 Of course, purely from a practical perspective, nothing’s flashy about them: You put them on whenever you wear a French cuff dress shirt or anything with double cuffs.

 But, for the stodgiest black-tie events, always have a clean, smooth, smaller-size pair with no embellishments.
 Metals, here, too, should look traditional: Silver, gold, or platinum, rather than gunmetal.

 Most might debate their essentialness – after all, how many of us actually wear earrings on a daily basis?
-Yet, beyond just a punk trend that fades away with adulthood, earrings have started gaining a foothold in the ecommerce world: Just look at ASOS’ or Topman’s men’s accessories selection, and you’ve got just as many options as cufflinks.
+Yet, beyond just a punk trend that fades away with adulthood, earrings have started gaining a foothold in the e-commerce world: Just look at ASOS’ or Topman’s men’s accessories selection, and you’ve got just as many options as cufflinks.